oracle-devrel/cool.devo.build/collections/tutorials/deploy-cassandra-on-oci.md

     systemctl enable jupyterlab
     ```

-## Reboot Your machine to final check
+## Reboot Your machine for a final check

-Lastly, you'll need to **reboot your machine** to check if the jupyterlab script is enabled by default on port 8001.
+Lastly, you'll need to **reboot your machine** to ensure the jupyterlab script is available on port 8001.

-Open port 8001 to your virtual machine VM 2.1 in order to access JupyterLab using your Public IP.
+Open port 8001 on your virtual machine VM 2.1 to allow access to JupyterLab using your Public IP.

 ```console
 firewall-cmd --permanent --zone=public --list-ports